Konamiman/Sjasm/README.md

 This repository has been created from the original sources as a means to have them properly organized and easily browseable (and some cool features have been added to v0.39 along the way).
 It contains a Visual Studio solution holding a Visual C++ project with the sources themselves, and a C# project containing unit tests.

-Two branches are available for the two versions of the program, they have been created from versions 0.39g6 and 0.42c.
-Switch to one of these branches to actually see code.
+Two branches are available for the two versions of the program, they have been created from versions 0.39g6 and 0.42c. **Switch to one of these branches to actually see code**.

 Download the latest binary of v0.39 for Windows from [the releases section](https://github.com/Konamiman/Sjasm/releases).
 Sorry, at this time there's no binary for Linux available (perhaps you can help?).
 The unmodified package for v0.42c is available there as well.